Technical Calculator

 Step #5: Multiply The Leading Coefficient By The Divisor

-Using the synthetic division to find zeros, simply multiply the obtained value by the denominator and write the result into the next column.
+Using the synthetic division to find zeros, multiply the obtained value by the denominator and write the result into the next column.

 Write The Outcome In The Next Column